m110h/protopuddlepp/README.md

 2. https://github.com/effolkronium/random

 ## Build
 You can use cmake for building, but it isn't crossplatform method yet.
-Only Windows is supported now.
-It will be changed very soon.
+Only Windows is supported at this moment, but it will be changed very soon.

 ## Screenshot
 ![Image description](screenshots/main_window.jpg)